 Parts of Braces

-Bond: A bond is the seal created by orthodontic cement to hold your appliances in place.
+Bond: A bond is the seal created by orthodontic cement to hold your appliances (including braces as mentioned above) in place.

-Coil Spring: Coil springs fit between your brackets and over your archwire to open or close spaces between your teeth.
+Coil Spring: Coil springs fit over your archwire between brackets and work to open or close spaces as needed.

 Headgear Tube: The tube is a round, hollow attachment on your back bands that holds in the inner bow of your headgear.

 Hook: This is a welded or removable arm to which the elastics can be hooked.

 Ligature: Your archwires can be held in place on the brackets using thin, ligature wires.
 We commonly use these if the tooth is highly rotated to help get it aligned better.

 Lip Bumper: Lip bumpers are used to hold back the molars on your lower jaw in order to provide more space for other teeth and is made of a molded piece of plastic.

 Mouth guard: Mouth guards protect your mouth from injury during contact sports or rigorous activity, and are recommended for all patients who engage in activities that could result in a blow to the mouth that could cause injury or damage to their appliance.